 Ms. Klinges has represented defendants in at least 50 class actions alleging consumer fraud and/or violations of state or federal consumer protection statutes.
-The underlying businesses have included mortgage lending, equipment leasing, credit cards, retail department store sales, retail energy, copying services and health care, and the venues have included state and federal courts throughout the United States.
+The underlying businesses have included mortgage lending, equipment leasing, credit cards, retail department stores, grocery stores, retail energy, copying services and health care, and the venues have included state and federal courts throughout the United States.

 Ms. Klinges has represented corporations as plaintiffs or defendants in numerous breach of contract claims, involving businesses as diverse as political telemarketing, beverage distribution, and communications satellites.
 In the business tort and employment fields, Ms. Klinges has represented both plaintiff and defendant corporations in suits alleging misappropriation of trade secrets and breaches of restrictive covenants; has defended a senior executive in a claim for breach of multimillion-dollar employment contract; and has defended corporations against claims of defamation and discrimination.